LucDrenth/Lazuli/README.md

 # Contributing
 ## Running a test scene
-To start the engine locally, run [run.sh](/scripts/run.sh).
+To start the engine locally, run `make run` from the root directory.
 The scene that will be used is defined in [the entrypoint file](./src/bin.rs).

 ## Coding standards
 ### Shaders